-The applicant intends to construct and operate new equipment that will emit air pollutants; therefore the permit contains new or different permit conditions.
-In addition, some conditions from previously issued permits/approvals have been corrected, changed or removed.
-These corrections, changes, and removals may include Title I changes (e.g. changes that modify synthetic minor emission limits).
-This notice fulfills the public notice procedures to which those conditions are subject.
-IDEM has reviewed this application, and has developed preliminary findings, consisting of a draft permit and several supporting documents, that would allow the applicant to make this change.
+The applicant intends to construct and operate new equipment that will emit air pollutants; therefore, the permit contains new or different permit conditions.
+In addition, some conditions from previously issued permits/approvals have been corrected, changed, or removed.
+These corrections, changes, and removals may include Title I changes.
+IDEM has reviewed this application and has developed preliminary findings, consisting of a draft permit and several supporting documents, which would allow the applicant to make this change.